-The best online bachelor's in gerontology programs feature an internship or practicum that gives students hands-on experience in the field.
-Potential careers for graduates with a bachelor's in gerontology include social and community service managers, social workers, and community health workers.
+The best online bachelor's in gerontology programs feature an internship or practicum that provides students with experience in the field.
+Potential careers for graduates include social and community service manager, social worker, and community health worker.

 - Social and Community Service Managers

 Social and community service managers coordinate social service programs for communities.
 They manage social workers and other employees who offer social services to clients.
 This position usually requires at least a bachelor's degree.
 These professionals often work for government and nonprofit agencies.

 Social workers help people manage problems in their day-to-day lives.
 They work in schools, mental health clinics, and human service agencies.
 They assess client needs, locate community resources, and maintain records and case files.